Main Office: 541-230-1220 | Wildlife Hotline: 541-745-5324

 Wildlife Care Internship

-We are seeking multiple Wildlife Care Interns to join our wildlife rehabilitation team for 2024.
 Our Wildlife Hospital operates on about 5 acres and admits around 2,000 injured and orphaned wild animals each year from Benton County and the surrounding area.
 Interns work with our Wildlife Rehabilitation Staff to provide care to rehabilitation patients in our clinic.
 Duties include many aspects animal husbandry such as diet preparation, cleaning and maintenance of enclosures, assisting staff with patient treatments and other procedures, and more.

 Reports to: Wildlife Rehabilitation Staff